jibek1201/C-project/README.md

 3. Double-click on a recipe in the table to edit its details.
 4. Use the "Delete" button to remove a recipe.
 5. Explore the list of recipes and search for specific ones.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to [Your Name] for inspiration and guidance.

----

-Feel free to customize the README to fit your project's specific details and acknowledgments.